 The time required to complete the MSc will vary according to the previous training of the applicant and the nature of the research undertaken; however, a typical time of two years is normally required.

-The Master of Engineering program consists of \star 24 at the graduate level plus a project which is equivalent to \star 6.
+The Master of Engineering program consists of one of two options:

+Option 1: \star 24 at the graduate level plus a project which is equivalent to \star 6.